 If a pupil requires additional and different support and meets the moderation criteria then SEND support is put in place.
 This support is timetabled and a pupil's progress is monitored closely through regular pupil progress meetings between the class teacher and the SENCO / headteacher.
-Parents are invited to reviews and encouraged to play a full part in the process.
 Often outside agencies will be involved including the SENSS team, Educational Psychology, behaviour support teams, Social Care, school nurse among others.
 They may do more specialised assessments and suggest strategies.